ISA-Principles/isa-principles.org/index.md

 8. *Standards* for operations, integration, or communication should be enforced on the interface level.
-For example, the communication protocol and data structures could be be standardized to a specific JSON payload format exchanged using HTTP, but every module should be free to use a different REST library/implementation.
+For example, the communication protocol and data structures could be standardized to a specific JSON payload format exchanged using HTTP, but every module should be free to use a different REST library/implementation.